PEtab-dev/petab_test_suite/petabtests/cases/pysb/0012/README.md

-# PEtab test case 0001
+# PEtab test case 0012

 ## Objective

-This case features a simple test with two data points and no particular features.
+This case tests initial compartment sizes in the condition table.

 ## Model